HadesButGithub/not-a-piracy-guide/README.md

 * **[Bypass Paywalls Clean](https://addons.mozilla.org/en-US/firefox/addon/bypass-paywalls-clean/)** - Bypass Paywalls of news sites

 ## VPNs
 I'll preface this by saying that you should *never, ever* use a free VPN while torrenting. ***EVER.*** They will not protect you in any way.
 You must have a reputable, paid VPN (with one exception).
 Ideally, something from this list.
+Also, VPNs are recommended wherever possible, even if a site is in the "No VPN Required".

 ### Paid (***highly recommended***)
 * **[Mullvad VPN](https://mullvad.net/en/)** ⭐ - Mullvad is a VPN service that helps keep your online activity, identity, and location private.
 Doesn't require *any* personal information to sign-up (no email, phone, or username), and you can use crypto, cheques, and even cash to remain as anonymous as possible, along with more standard payment methods. (€5/month, billed monthly)